COMFORT FOR FALL WOMEN. I MEAN, COMFORT FOR ALL WOMEN.

-The muted tones of the baby pink and eggshell, work well alongside the embodiment of grey and beige hints found throughout this collection.
+The muted tones of the baby pink and eggshell, work well alongside the embodiment of grey and beige hints, found throughout this collection.
 Initially, I was drawn in by the first look – a combination-knit cardigan with a lacing effect – and then saw the details of the underneath layer.
 It was a matching pink dress with an opening and twisted knot at the core of the chest, that made it appear very charming in nature.

-I saw more subtle comfort from head-to-toe in the second look: on top there was a pleated cropped tank with a shaggy-rug type draping flyover and matching linear culottes, with what looked to be velveteen socks inside traditional solid strapped heels.
+I saw more subtle comfort from head-to-toe in the second look: on top there was a pleated cropped tank with a shaggy-rug type draping flyover and matching linear culottes, with what looked to be velveteen socks, inside traditional solid strapped heels.

-There were two other looks – I would say – which captured the full essence of the brands knitwear esthetic this season, and they were the laced up the side slip dress and knit pull over hoodies; one of each design every woman may just want to cop for their wardrobe.
+There were two other looks – I would say – which captured the full essence of the brands knitwear esthetic this season, and they were the laced up the side slip dress and knit pull over hoodies; one of each design, that every woman may just want to cop for their wardrobe.

 ALL IMAGES COURTESY OF TABULA RASA BY CORY VANDERPLOEG

 Overall, each garment captured the lens like it was the only thing to be seen in the photograph.
-The format of the shoot, helped solidify the styling pairings to feel perfected with minimal effort.
+The format of the shoot, helped solidify the styling pairings to feel perfected, with very minimal effort.
 Yet, all of the selections seemed like they would be adaptable to any other one of her creations and fit to them, seamlessly well.